1 ¼ cups yellow cornmeal

 ½ cup dark corn syrup

 ¼ cup maple syrup

 1 teaspoon vanilla extract

 2 cups raw pecan halves

 2. Lightly flour a work surface.
-Arrange dough on surface and roll out to 12-inch circle with lightly floured rolling pin.
-Gently fit into bottom and up the sides of 9-inch pie pan.
-Trim off overhanging dough.
-Make decorative pinches in top of crust.
+Arrange dough on surface and roll out to a 12-inch circle with a lightly floured rolling pin.
+Gently fit into bottom and up the sides of a 9-inch pie pan.
+Trim off the overhanging dough.
+Make decorative pinches on top of the crust.